retr0gr4d3/experimental-discord-llm-bot/README.md

 ## Features

 - Chat with an LLM by tagging the bot or replying to its messages
-- Configurable LLM endpoint (Ollama, KoboldCPP, etc.)
-- Customizable bot personality via character.json
+- Configurable bot personality via character.json
+- Supports all models available in Ollama

 ## Usage

 - Tag the bot: `@BotName Hello there!`
 - Reply to a message from the bot
 - Use the `/help` command for more information

+## Troubleshooting

+If you have issues connecting to Ollama:

+1. Make sure Ollama is installed and running
+2. Verify the model exists in Ollama with `ollama list`
+3. Check the connection with `python test_llm_connection.py`